List of River City characters introduced in 2008–2009: Jennifer Bowie

 Jennifer Bowie is a fictional character from the BBC Scotland soap opera River City, played by Lorna Craig.
 He is introduced in June 2009 alongside her brother Charlie Bowie (Ryan Smith) and their flatmate Innes Maitland (Sam Robertson).

 Jennifer Bowie came to terms with her sexuality, after stupidly kissing Amber Murdoch (Jenny Hulse), and admitted to herself and her parents that she is in fact a lesbian.

 Innes Maitland

 Innes Maitland is a fictional character from the BBC Scotland soap opera River City, played by Sam Robertson.
 Robertson is well known for playing Adam Barlow in Coronation Street.
 Innes is introduced in June 2009 alongside his flatmates, brother and sister Charlie Bowie (Ryan Smith) and Jennifer Bowie (Lorna Craig).
-Innes is a art history student.
+Innes is an art history student.

 Innes had to cope with the fact that he had epilepsy, and after ignoring his problems at first, he began to fully understand the seriousness of his condition if he continued to do boxing.